GuanceCloud/guance-docs/docs/en/management/overall-pipeline.md

 ### Configuration Description

-On the new pipeline page, you can first "filter" out the data range you want to process text, and then "define the parsing rules".
-If you want to test whether the input parsing rules are correct and effective, you can enter the corresponding data in the "Sample Parsing Test" for testing.
-After passing the test, click "Save" to create a pipeline file.
+On the new pipeline page, you can first **Filter** out the data range you want to process text, and then **Define Parsing Rules**.
+If you want to test whether the input parsing rules are correct and effective, you can enter the corresponding data in the **Sample Parsing Test** for testing.
+After passing the test, click **Save** to create a pipeline file.

 **1.Basic Settings**

-- Filtering: data types include logs, metrics, user access monitoring, application performance monitoring, basic objects, custom objects, networks, security check and support multiple choices;
+- Filtering: data types include logs, metrics, RUM, APM, basic objects, custom objects, networks, security check and support multiple choices;
 - Pipeline name: Enter a custom Pipeline file name;

 ???+ attention

     The custom Pipeline file cannot have the same name, but it can have the same name as the official Pipeline.
 In this case, DataKit will automatically obtain the custom Pipeline file configuration first.
 If you manually configure the Pipeline file name in the `.conf` file of the collector, DataKit takes precedence over the manually configured Pipeline file name.

-- Set as default Pipeline: Check "Set as default Pipeline".
+- Set as default Pipeline: Check **Set as default Pipeline**.
 If the current data type does not match other Pipeline scripts when matching Pipeline processing, the data will be processed according to the rules of the default Pipeline script.

 ???+ attention

-    Only one "default Pipeline" can be set for each data type.
+    Only one **Default Pipeline** can be set for each data type.
 A confirmation box will pop up when there is duplication when creating/importing, asking whether to replace it.
-It has been checked as the default Pipeline, and there will be a "default" mark after the name.
+It has been checked as the default Pipeline, and there will be a **Default** mark after the name.

 **2.Define Parsing Rules**
 Define parsing rules for data from different sources, support a variety of script functions, and directly view its syntax format by observing the list of script functions provided by the cloud, such as `add_pattern()` ; Refer to the documentation [Pipeline manual](../developers/pipeline.md);